Medication Management vs. Therapy: Why Combining Both Is Key To Healing

 While many people turn to either therapy or medication for relief, we’re learning that the most effective support often comes from a blend of both.
 When combined thoughtfully, medication management and therapy can create a powerful foundation for mental wellness.

-That’s where Ericka’s integrative approach to psychiatric care at Soul Space comes in.
+That’s where Luke’s integrative approach to psychiatric care at Soul Space comes in.

 What Is Medication Management?